nicofirst1/MotionBot/README.md

 - [ ] Get Classifier path from home direcotry
 - [ ] Save images/videos with format *video-user_id.extension*
 - [X] use Cam_shotter to get video
-- [X] Fix while score, exit when no difference are detected anymore
 - [ ] Stop/start cam_motion class by flag value
 - [X] reorganize prints
-- [ ] create profiling function
 - [X] implement a logger
-- [X] New thread class for image/video/message sending
-- [ ] New thread function to get face in video

 ## Telegram